 From Google Ads to Facebook Ads, we've managed millions of PPC spend.
 Follow our strategies to help generate more conversions for your contractor.

-We have experience with a wide variety of contractors including:
+We have experience with a wide variety of contractors (and other industries) including:

 PPC management for contractors refers to creating and optimizing paid ads campaigns.
 That is an incredibly simple explanation though, so let's dive a little deeper.